kevdonk/gopl/README.md

 comparison in 2-3, 2-4, 2-5

+(curiousity: compare performance of 2 approaches to ex3-12)

 SKIPPED for now:
 ex 3-5 to 3-9 which are on coloring fractals and building a web server to display them